Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 the ‘__filename’ variable represent inside a module The path to the current module file. to import an entire module into a variable in Node.js 'const myModule = require('./myModule')'

+Node Frameworks
+In web development, frameworks are like blueprints or templates that help developers build websites or web applications more efficiently.
+They provide a structure and tools to handle common tasks, like serving web pages or managing data.
+Web APIs are interfaces that allow different software systems to communicate over the internet, typically used for retrieving or storing data on a server.
+Node.js is a popular technology for building web applications, and there are several frameworks available to work with it.
+Express is a widely-used framework known for its simplicity and reliability, making it a good choice for many projects.
+Sails is another framework that offers more features, including tools for working with databases, making it a comprehensive option for larger projects.
+Koa is a more modern framework with innovative features, appealing to developers looking for the latest tools and techniques.
+Each of these frameworks has its own strengths and is suitable for different types of projects.

+Express
+Express.js is a web framework for Node.js, designed to support both web applications and web APIs.
+This means it can handle tasks for both the front end and back end of a web application.
+Sometimes, the term "web application" can be confusing because it may seem to refer only to the front-end part of an application that runs in a browser or on a mobile device.
+However, many web applications also require a back end to handle tasks like user authentication and data retrieval.
+Express.js specifically focuses on the back-end aspect of web applications, providing tools and features to facilitate communication between the front end and the server.
+For example, it allows applications to fetch data from a database or perform other server-side operations.
+Express.js has a strong community of developers and extensive online documentation, making it a popular choice for building web applications and APIs.
+Its longstanding presence in the development community contributes to its robustness and reliability.

+Socket.io
+Socket.io is a powerful tool for enabling real-time, bidirectional communication between a client (such as a web browser) and a server (typically powered by Node.js).
+This addresses a limitation in Express, which primarily allows the client to initiate requests to the server.
+With Socket.io, both the client and server can send messages to each other at any time, allowing for dynamic updates and notifications without the need for the client to continuously poll the server for updates.
+Socket.io consists of two main components: a client-side library for browsers and a server-side library for Node.js.
+These libraries have similar APIs and operate in an event-driven manner, similar to Node.js itself.
+In our upcoming demonstration application, we'll explore how Socket.io enables real-time communication between a web client and a Node.js server.
+This will showcase the power of Socket.io in creating dynamic and interactive web applications.
+Let's proceed to create our demo application using Express and Socket.io.